-Animal feed and food inspections are carried out by suitably qualified and experienced trading standards officers.
+Animal feed and food inspections are carried out by suitably qualified, competent and experienced trading standards officers.
 Some targeted enforcement activities are carried out by trainee trading standards officers, studying for the Diploma in Consumer Affairs and Trading Standards (DCATS), adequately supervised by qualified staff.

-Feed/Food Standards Inspections are carried out in accordance with the Feed Law Code of Practice (England), the Food Law Code of Practice (England), and Operating Procedure 'Enforcement Visits to Businesses'.
-In addition officers are able to consult detailed guidance notes and aide memoirs for Feed and Food Standards Inspections.
+Feed/Food Standards Inspections are carried out in accordance with the Feed Law Code of Practice (England) and the Food Law Code of Practice (England).